Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different

 We have mentioned that four parameters have been used to classify motion types in Routh's work \cite{Routh}.
 We have given a detailed comparison of parameters and motion types in appendix 3.
 We have seen that usage of parameters is equivalent and figures are consistent for motion with cusps and looping motion, where $|a|>|b|$.
 We have also seen that two cases satisfying $|b|=|a|$ are considered at there, and conditions and figures are consistent in general properties with previous work \cite{Tanriverdi2020}.
 The situation when $|b|>|a|$ is different.
 We already mentioned that $E'$ does not affect shapes for the locus in a distinguishable way, and then we did not consider all possibilities though Routh has considered.
-With some small differences, the conditions and figures are similar.
+For cases satisfying $|b|>|a|$, with some small differences, the conditions and figures are similar.
 One of Routh's parameters, $[OQ]$, is inconsistent with the ones considered in this work.
-The examples in appendix 3 have shown that Routh's parameter $[OQ]$ is not suitable to determine the motion type.
+And, the examples in appendix 3 have shown that Routh's parameter $[OQ]$ should be replaced with $[a]$ to determine the motion type correctly.